On Graphs and Codes Preserved by Edge Local Complementation: Conclusions

 \section{Conclusions}

 We have introduced ELC-preserved graphs as a new class of graphs, found all ELC-preserved graphs of order up to 12 and all ELC-preserved bipartite graphs of order up to 16, and shown how all these graphs arise from general constructions.
 It remains an open problem to prove that all ELC-preserved graphs arise from these constructions, or give an example to the contrary.
-We therefore pose the question: Is a connected ELC-preserved graph of order $n$ always either $s^n$, where $n$ is prime, $H_k^m$, where $n = 7k + m$, $h^r$, where $n = 2^r - 1$, $h^r_e$ or $h^r_*$, where $n = 2^r$, or can it be obtained as $S_+^m(G)$, $S_-^m(G)$, or $C^m(G)$, where $G$ is an ELC-preserved graph of order $\frac{n}{m}$, or $H(G)$, where $G$ is an ELC-preserved graph of order $\frac{n}{7}$?
-(Note that not all star graphs and complete graphs are primitive ELC-preserved graphs, since most of them can be obtained as follows.
-From the graph $e^1$, we can obtain all $c^n = C^n(e^1)$.
-From $s^2 = C^2(e^1)$, we obtain all $s^n = S^{\frac{n}{2}}(s^2)$ where $n$ is even.
-More generally, for $n=pq$ a composite number, $s^n = S_+^p(s^{\frac{n}{q}}) = S_+^q(s^{\frac{n}{p}})$, so only $s^p$ with $p$ an odd prime is a primitive ELC-preserved graph.)
+We therefore pose the following question.